 Margaret Stoddart Village offers living choices to suit everyone, so residents can live the way they want and blaze their own trails.
 Our townhouses are light and spacious, with clean lines and a clever open plan design layout that provides an easy flow throughout.

-If down the track you need more support, we offer assisted living in a serviced apartment and resthome care.
+If down the track you need more support, we offer assisted-living apartments and resthome care.
 That freedom and flexibility is empowering for residents and knowing care can be dialled up as needed means, quite simply, ‘no worries’.
 It's all part of what we like to call the Ryman Difference.

 Our pioneering approach to retirement living includes resident-friendly terms designed to protect you and your family.
 Our base weekly fee is fixed for the entire time you occupy your apartment or townhouse*, and our deferred management fee is capped at 20 percent – one of the lowest in the retirement sector.